The Zero Waste Coffee Project

 In 2018, the Franco family, the owners of Natucafé (Antioquia/ Colombia), told me about a distiller from the United States who had visited them.
 This distillery owner was interested in distilling the Franco’s coffee mucilage concentrate, but it didn´t end up in a collaboration.
 When I called Vodkow, a dairy distillery in Almonte, Ontario, Canada, asking for a test run with my small amount of mucilage concentrate from Natucafé, Omid McDonald told me about an American distiller who also tried to distill it, and who was just sorting out how to make the whole process less expensive.
 In 2019, when I was in Chinchiná, Caldas, Colombia, someone told me that his company is collaborating with an American distiller who uses coffee mucilage.
-And then, in late 2021, when I called Mark Byrne from Good Vodka*, I learned that it was him and his partner Tristan Willey who were behind all of these stories!
+And then, in late 2021, when I called Mark Byrne from Good Vodka*, I learned (right guess!) that it was him and his partner Tristan Willey who were behind all of these stories!

 Mark, let´s go right away in medias res.
 Why Colombia?

 Hi Hans!
 Well, firstly, we looked at various coffee countries.
 What we wanted was a very large coffee region where we had room for scaling up.
 Secondly, we looked at a country with good export abilities.
 Colombia has ports both on the Caribbean Sea and the Pacific, and this would be valuable to go either to the west coast or the east coast of the USA.
 This was attractive.
 Thirdly, in Colombia we can source our by-products almost all year round.
 And last but not least, right away we had great talks with the Colombian Coffee Federation.
 They were really excited about the project and were eager to help us to build up everything, especially the logistics.
-After our initial talks with the Federation we decided it´s Colombia where we will start this.
+After these initial talks with the Federation we decided it´s Colombia where we will start this.

 The Federation is a huge and complex organization.
 It's astounding that you very quickly found the right people!